ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

       return; // retry or shutdown
   }
   Session session = sessionResult.getValue();
-  // creating transaction in table service
+  // creating a transaction in the table service
   // this transaction is not yet active and has no id TableTransaction transaction = session.createNewTransaction(TxMode.SERIALIZABLE_RW);